DawnDeWaay/tdd-amplify-react/README.md

 export default NoteList;
 ```

-- Cut the JSX that lists notes in the `NoteForm` component and paste the in the new component.
+- Cut the JSX, that lists notes in the `NoteForm` component, and paste it into the new component.

 ```js
 function NoteList(props) {